David Helfgott: London studies and mental illness

 The awards he won at the Royal College of Music included the Dannreuther Prize for Best Concerto Performance, for his performance of Rachmaninoff's Piano Concerto No. 3, and the Marmaduke Barton Prize.

 During his time in London, he began showing more definite manifestations of schizoaffective disorder.
 He returned to Perth in 1970.
 The following year, he married Hungarian Jewish immigrant Claire Papp, who had four children.
-He worked as a rehearsal pianist for the Western Australian Opera Company.
+He worked as a rehearsal pianist for the West Australian Opera.

 In 1983, his brother Les Helfgott found him a job working at a Perth wine bar called Riccardo's.
 The co-owner of the bar was a doctor, Chris Reynolds, who played a significant part in Helfgott's rehabilitation and also introduced him to Gillian Murray, whom Helfgott married in 1984.

 Shine

 Helfgott was the subject of the 1996 film Shine, which dealt with the pianist's formative years and struggle with mental illness.
 Helfgott was portrayed by actors Geoffrey Rush (adult), Noah Taylor (teenager) and Alex Rafalowicz (child).
-His brother Les has described the portrayal of their father in both Shine and in Gillian Helfgott's biography as "all outright lies".
+Rush won numerous accolades for his performance, including the Academy Award for Best Actor.
+Helfgott's brother Les has described the portrayal of their father in both Shine and in Gillian Helfgott's biography as "all outright lies".
 David Helfgott's first wife Claire Papp has also said that Peter Helfgott was "quite badly maligned" in the film.

 In a letter to the editor of Limelight, published in the September 2013 edition, Margaret and Les Helfgott refer to certain claims made in an article in the August 2013 edition and state that "there was no estrangement from members of Helfgott's family following his return to Australia.
 On the contrary, he moved straight back into the family home, and was cared for by our family.
 Dad was not 'overbearing', and his main objection to David's going abroad was his concern for his son's welfare."